ermiasgelaye/python-api-challenge/README.md

   ![heatmap](Images/heatmap.png)

-* A new data dataFrame was created by narrow down the weather data to find the ideal weather condition.
-For example:
+* A new dataFrame was created by narrow down the weather data to find the ideal weather condition.

 * Finally a gmaps plot is created for hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.